-BAJS is pleased to announce that the 2020 BAJS Book Prize competition is now open.
+BAJS is pleased to announce that the 2021 BAJS Book Prize competition is now open.
 The book prize initiative was launched by BAJS in 2018 to recognise and promote outstanding scholarship in the field of Jewish Studies.
-The prize was first awarded in 2019 to Dr Seth Anziska for his Preventing Palestine: A Political History from Camp David to Oslo.
+The prize was last year shared by Prof Sacha Stern and Dr Lindsey Askin.

-Each year BAJS will award one prize of £1000 for the best monograph submitted, with the focus alternating between books on the ancient to medieval period and early-modern to modern period.
-For the 2020 prize we invite submissions focused on topics relating to the ancient to medieval period.
-The winner will be announced at the annual BAJS conference, which in 2020 will be held in Southampton from 13-15 July.
+Each year BAJS will award a prize of £1000 for the best monograph submitted, with the focus alternating between books on the ancient to medieval period and early modern to modern period.
+For the 2021 prize we invite submissions focused on topics relating to the early modern to modern period.
+The winner will be announced at the annual BAJS conference in July 2021.

-- Subject matter: Books in any area of academic Jewish Studies related to the ancient to medieval period are eligible for consideration.
+- Subject matter: Books in any area of academic Jewish Studies related to the early modern to modern period are eligible for consideration.